wso2/docs-is/en/docs/administer/wso2-patch-application-process.md

 removed when required.
 However, this needs to be done with caution as explained below.

-**Before you begin** removing an installed patch:
+!!! info "**Before you begin** removing an installed patch:"
         -   Shut down the server.
         -   Make a backup as a precaution.
         -   Read the `           README.txt          ` file that is included in
         the patch ZIP.
 This file will specify if there are other patches that depend on the patch you are going to remove.
 You must also identify if there are manual steps to roll back.

 To remove a patch:

 1. Remove the patch from the `          <         `
-    `          PRODUCT_HOME>/repository/components/patches         `
+    `          IS_HOME>/repository/components/patches         `
     directory.
-2. If there were artifacts copied from the resources directory of the patch archive, you need to replace them with the original artifacts (from the [backup](#WSO2PatchApplicationProcess-note) that was created before applying the patch).
+2. If there were artifacts copied from the resources directory of the patch archive, you need to replace them with the original artifacts (from the [backup](#applying-patches-to-the-product) that was created before applying the patch).
 Also if there were exploded artifacts (such as \*.war files in the
-    `          <PRODUCT_HOME>/repository/deployment/server/webaps         `
+    `          <IS_HOME>/repository/deployment/server/webaps         `
     directory), be sure to remove them as well.
 3. Restart the server.
 The remaining patches will now be reinstalled.

+    !!! info
 		The `            patches.log           ` file in the
 		`            <PRODUCT           `
 		`            _HOME>/repository/logs           ` directory indicates
 		the patches that are applied to the server.